jpatil6/creativeapproaches2/_posts/2018-09-18-Review-of-Stranger-Visions-by-Heather-Dewey-Hagborg.md

 comments: false
 ---

 In 'Stranger Visions' the artist, Heather Dewey-Hagborg, collected personal traces like hair, cigarette butts, and chewing gum, that strangers unwittingly left behind in public spaces.
 The genetic material from these artifacts was extracted, and analyzed to construct a computationally generated 3D printed portrait sculpture.

 These plastic facial reconstructions with their indistinct hollow gazes were displayed on the wall much like animal trophy heads.
 A black box below the sculpture exhibited the refuse material from which the genetic material was retrieved, an image of where it was recovered from, and a brief description of the genetic details obtained.

+The bizarre trophy display of faces with deadpan eyes, and refuse material from the streets, made me recoil at first impression.
+As I explored the startling definition of facial characteristics in the sculptures, I was amazed by the rich potential for information contained in these nearly unavoidable biological 'footprints' of our existence.
+The fascination soon dawned into

 300-400 words
 Consider aspects like content, form, style, context, etc. Be thorough and thoughtful.